realpython/python-guide/docs/shipping/freezing.rst

 The advantage of distributing this way is that your application will "just work", even if the user doesn't already have the required version of Python (or any) installed.
-On Windows, and even on many Linux distributions and OS X, the right version of Python will not already be installed.
+On Windows, and even on many Linux distributions and macOS, the right version of Python will not already be installed.

 Besides, end-user software should always be in an executable format.
 Files